adamspouele/vultron-cli/README.md

 The second layer of a tag is 'kind:' or 'res:'
 'kind:' identifies in what the node is working in, below are the possible values :

+- consul
-- cluster
+- nomad
-- standalone
+- client

 examples :

 * vultron:kind:cluster
-* vultron:kind:standalone

 'res:' identifies the type of resource the node is   of, below are the possible values :